PureLegalTech/LegalRules/fixtures/AffirmativeAction/test.md

 # AffirmativeAction

-take any affirmative action in order to
+Take any affirmative action to